 Struggle For Human Rights Day

-Observed annually on March 25th in Slovakia, Struggle for Human Rights Day is a day that memorializes the events of the Candle Demonstration—an event that took place in Bratislava in 1988.
-The Candle Demonstration was a mass demonstration that was organized against the Communist Regime in Czechoslavakia.
+Observed annually on March 25th in Slovakia, Struggle for Human Rights Day memorializes the events of the Candle Demonstration—an event that took place in Bratislava in 1988.
+The Candle Demonstration was a mass demonstration organized against the Communist Regime in Czechoslovakia.

 The Roman Catholic Church dissent groups organized the event and used it as a way to strive for freedom of religion in the country.
-This holiday shouldn’t be confused with Human Rights Day that’s is celebrated by the international community every year on the 10th of December.
+This holiday should not be confused with Human Rights Day, which is celebrated by the international community every year on December 10th.

-The Candle Demonstration on March 25, 1988, was planed by Executive Vice President of the Slovak World Congress, Marián Štastný.
-Five thousand Slovaks would end up protesting at Hviezdoslave Square with candles, and thousands of other protesters in adjacent streets.
+The Candle Demonstration on March 25, 1988, was planned by the Executive Vice President of the Slovak World Congress, Marián Štastný.
+Five thousand Slovaks ended up protesting at Hviezdoslav Square with candles, and thousands of other protesters were in adjacent streets.

-The secret police would block the entrance of the square off and use water cannons on protesters.
+The secret police blocked the entrance to the square and used water cannons on protesters.
 Protesters were also attacked with batons.
-This day would be seen as an important first step towards dismantling Czechoslovakia’s communist regime.
+This day is seen as an important first step towards dismantling Czechoslovakia’s communist regime.

 Facts About Slovakia

-There’s a lot of things for everyone to learn about Slovakia and not a whole lot of space available to us, so we decided to list some of the interesting facts that we’ve learned about this country.
+There are many things for everyone to learn about Slovakia, and not a lot of space available to us, so we decided to list some of the interesting facts that we’ve learned about this country.
 Let’s take a peek at them before continuing on with how Human Rights Day is observed.

 - Vlkolinec has been rated as one of the 30 most beautiful towns in Europe by the Japanese Association of Travel Agents.